pingcap/tidb-operator/docs/CONTRIBUTING.md

 At first, you must have [jq](https://stedolan.github.io/jq/) installed.

-Run following commands to check your code change (with 1300+ test cases).
+Run following commands to check your code change.

 ```sh
 $ make check